-If you are looking for the best worms for your garden, you’re going to have to be VERY specific with your Google search, otherwise, you’re going to get back some creepy, crawly and totally disturbing images and information.
-Don’t miss these hidden Google map tricks you never knew about.
+If you are looking for the best worms for your garden, you’re going to have to be VERY specific with your Google search, otherwise, you’re going to get back some creepy, crawly, and totally disturbing images and information.
+Find out the funny Google tricks you’ll want to try immediately.

 Whether a product is safe or not

 The Internet has A LOT of opinions, with people claiming to be experts on everything.
 But if you’re wondering if a certain product is safe for your skin, safe to ingest, etc. and you get back a “yes” from some forums and a “no” from others, you might be tempted to swing toward the positive side.
-It’s best to seek out medical and/or professional advice and this to your list of things not to Google.
+It’s best to seek out medical and/or professional advice from the experts and to add this question to your list of things you shouldn’t be Googling.
 Call your doctor or the company in question.
-On the topic of product safety, here are some cleaning products that cause more harm than good.

 Similar to Googling that weird mole on your face, using the search engine to decipher why your stomach hurts, why you feel tired, or why you’re itchy is going to instill more fear than simply going to see a doctor.
-Don’t miss these 12 funny Google searches.
+Instead, stick to these 12 funny Google searches.

 Your favorite thing + cancer

 Cancer is a terrible thing, and it seems so much is linked to it.
-But did you know even owning a dog has been linked to cancer?!
+But did you know that even owning a dog has been linked to cancer?!
 Yep, there’s research out there that links your precious pup to the disease.
 But let’s be honest, you’re not going to give up Fido, so why even tempt yourself with a Google search.
-Maybe spend your time surfing the web for dog houses instead, like these 12 incredible ones your best friend will love!

 How many times have your translations actually panned out when trying them on someone?
 You likely get a “What?!” from the person you’re trying to impress or communicate with.
 As the Guardian points out, if the English version of The Girl from Ipanema was translated via Google, you’d get “Girl in the golden body, sun from Ipanema, the it swung its more than a poem.”
 Nope!
 Doesn’t make sense.
 Now, read on for more times people had instant regret while Googling.